George Campbell (cricketer, born 1847): Career

 Campbell made a single first-class appearance for Lancashire against Surrey in 1866 at Wavertree Road Ground, Liverpool.
 Surrey won the toss and elected to field first, with Lancashire being put into bat.
-In their first-innings, Lancashire made 125 all out, with Campbell being dismissed for 10 runs by Frederick Miller.
-Surrey then responded in their first-innings by making 116 all out, with Lancashire then making 86 all out in their second-innings, in which Campbell was dismissed for 8 runs by George Griffith.
-Surrey reached 96/7 in their second-innings to win the match by three wickets.
+In their first inning, Lancashire made 125 all out, with Campbell being dismissed for 10 runs by Frederick Miller.
+Surrey then responded in their first inning by making 116 runs, with Lancashire then making 86 runs in their second inning, in which Campbell was dismissed for 8 runs by George Griffith.
+Surrey reached 96/7 in their second innings to win the match by three wickets.
 This was his only major appearance for Lancashire.
 Campbell's batting style is unknown.

 Later career

-He was also a keen hunter and was for eleven years the Secretary to the Grafton Hounds.
-Politically he was a Conservative, and was for many years President of the Brackley Conservative Association.
+He was also a keen hunter and, for eleven years, the Secretary to the Grafton Hounds.
+Politically, he was a Conservative and was for many years President of the Brackley Conservative Association.
 In business, he was a partner in a firm of bankers and army agents, Cox and Company, which was formed through connections in his mother's family.

 Personal life

 On 23 July 1868, Campbell was married to Hon.
 Alice Louisa Barrington (d.
-1928), the elder daughter of the Percy Barrington, 8th Viscount Barrington and the former Louisa Higgins.
+1928), the elder daughter of Percy Barrington, 8th Viscount Barrington and the former Louisa Higgins.
 Together, George and Alice lived at Market House in Brackley and were the parents of five children, including: